64kramsystem/personal_notes/topics/git.md

-merge-base $A $B                                       # find common ancestor show :/$regex                                          # show the last commit matching a regex in the message branch --contains $commit                              # shows which branches contains the given commit name-rev --name-only $commit                           # shows which tag the commit was in. '~N' indicates how many commits (N) before the tag log --before="%F %R" $branch                           # show commits before/at given datetime log --merges v0.1.8...v0.1.9                           # search merges between two tags
+merge-base $A $B                                       # find common ancestor show :/$regex                                          # show the last commit matching a regex in the message branch --contains $commit                              # shows which branches contains the given commit rev-parse --verify $branch 2> /dev/null                # test if a branch exists name-rev --name-only $commit                           # shows which tag the commit was in. '~N' indicates how many commits (N) before the tag log --before="%F %R" $branch                           # show commits before/at given datetime log --merges v0.1.8...v0.1.9                           # search merges between two tags